stspyder/globe_and_mail_interview/README.md

 At any point, if you wish to rebuild the image after changing the source, delete the existing image using `docker rmi <image id>` and then use `docker-compose up --build` to build the image and bring the containers up.

 ## Console Output
 The assigment says to print the result of consumer to console (which I have did).
-But using `docker logs <container id>` will give you both stdout and stderr (where spark logs go) in the same stream.
 To look at the results of the consumer aggregation, please use `docker ps` to get the consumer container name / id.
 Then use `docker logs <consumer container id> -f 2>/dev/null` to get only the stdout where the aggregation results are printed.